Technology

 The payback period (the time it takes for the initial cost of the system to be recouped in energy savings) is also difficult to predict.

-This is because it depends on how efficiently your system works, the type of system you're replacing, whether you qualify for Renewable Heat Incentive payments and how you'll be using the heat generated from the pump.
+This is because it depends on how efficiently your system works, the type of system you're replacing, whether you qualify for Renewable Heat Incentive (RHI) payments, how well-insulated your home is, how efficiently you use the system's controls and how you'll be using the heat generated from the pump.

 The EST estimates that, depending on what system you're replacing, an average performing ground source heat pump could save you per year: